kbsa00/QuizGame-WebDev/README.md

 - Client, Reactjs is running on port **8080**

 The web app will be presented in localhost:8080
-I am using PROXY in order for Server and Web to talk to eachother when doin http-requests.
+I am using PROXY in order for Server and Web to talk to eachother when doing http-requests.
 The package.json inside of client is the proxy object if you want to look at it.

 ---
 ### Cloud platforms :cloud: